younata/personal_knowledge/src/flying/electric_plane/battery_system.md

 Really, the pack design is going to be led by the BMS.
 Charging is the main unsolved problem in this.
 Once I figure out a solution to that, everything else should fall into place.

-The current thought is 3 strings of 12s25p modules, with 9 modules in series each.
-For a total of 27 total modules, and 8100 total cells.

-The parallel strings will introduce eddy currents, but I'd rather have the backup capacity available.
-I have thoughts of mitigating this by tieing each string together on the pack level, with a fuse or circuit breaker to disable individual modules.

-TODO: add circuit diagram.
+The current thought is to use LG M50 21700 cells (same-size as the model 3 cells, different model cells, though).
+These present advantages in that they're lighter than 18650 cells, and have higher capacity per-cell (M50 has ~18.15 Wh/cell, MJ1 has ~12.72 Wh/cell)

+The current thought involves 27 12s13p modules, 9 modules in series, and 3 in parallel.
+The idea behind that (which might be terrible - I need to do further research to verify this) is that it'll mitigate eddy currents as much as possible.

 ## BMS